Lecture 4: Conditional Probabilities

 Doing this for all four cases yields:

-Note the above probabilities still add up to 1.
+Note the probabilities in Table 16 still add up to 1.

 So, are \(L\) and \(Q\) independent?
 Apparently not.
 The marginal probabilities are